soasada/soasada.github.io/_posts/2020-07-18-how-to-make-a-multi-node-kafka-cluster.markdown

 ---
 ### Introduction

-Apache Kafka is one of those tools that you sure have heard about in a conference or from a coworker.
-Usually, is used as a Messaging System to decouple monoliths, but could be used as a Storage System or for Stream Processing too, in this tutorial
+Apache Kafka (from now on just Kafka) is one of those tools that you sure have heard about it, in a conference or from a coworker.
-I will show you how to create a multi-node kafka cluster with three different machines.
+Usually, is used as a Messaging System (for microservices architectures, decoupling monoliths, etc), but could be used as a Storage System or for Stream Processing also, in this tutorial I will show you how to create a multi-node kafka cluster with three different machines.
+Although, this tutorial is for administrators I think that is worth read for those that use kafka in his daily development.

+Recently, for one of my side projects I had the need of create a totally different database from another one, using the existing data but adding some other stuff.
+To do it, I choose to build a Kafka cluster first and then produce and consume this data from one database to another.